jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

     @Override
     public ModelASTStage convert( ConverterRequest request, ConverterResult converterResult, Builder builder ) {
-       return the stage corresponding to the conversion }
+       return the stage corresponding to the conversion or modify the model }

     @Override